 Hence, in case of a system failure or disaster, eCommerce companies can swiftly recover their data from cloud backups and restart operations with minimal downtime.

 Cloud-based disaster recovery solutions frequently deliver faster recovery times than traditional backup methods, reducing downtime and potential revenue loss.
+You can also opt for the air gap backup, which will help protect your data and lessen the risk of asset loss, company interruption, or reputational damage.

 Speed is one of the most influential factors of eCommerce platforms.
 These platforms tend to slow down and become unresponsive in case of a sudden spike in user traffic.